Bledington

 Bean setters

 Dance with ‘rustic’ sticks.
 A dance not in the Black Book (ie made up).
 Pattern: OY, FU, FD, df1, HG, df2, WG, df3, H (no rounds).
 Df = (Cross, sticking) X2.
-Cross = all cross the set on 2 bars, striking floor with butt twice and then low (shin height) fore-hand clash butts with partner as you cross.
-Then 4 capers, turning up the set to face across.
-Sticking: all stand with stick held out low to right (‘receiving’).
-On being hit on front of stick from your right, swing stick in big arc backwards and round to hit the front of the person on your left’s stick.
-Then quickly return to receive position.
-Sticking propagates round the 6 men in the set until it returns to first hitter.
+Cross = all cross the set on 2 bars, starting right foot, stick vertical, 'dib' (= striking floor with butt) three times and then low (shin height) back-hand clash butts with partner as you cross.
+Then 4 capers, turning to your right to face across.
+Sticking: all except striker(s) stand with stick held out low to right (‘receiving’).
+Striker(s) swing stick in a big arc high and round to hit the front of the person on their left’s stick (swing needs to start a little early so that the hit takes place on beat 1).
+Next person, on being hit on front of stick from the right, swings stick back round and over to hit to their left.
+After striking, quickly return stick to receive position.
+Sticking propagates round the 6 men in the set until it returns to striker(s).
 Then, on 7th bar of music all raise stick high, and strike floor with tip.
 Df1, sticking starts with no1 only.
 Df2, Nos 1 and 5 start sticking round simultaneously.
 Df3, 1,5 and 4 start the sticking simultaneously (so must return to receive position quickly!)

 Black Joke